ProtonMail/releaser/README.md

 By default, it expects the commits and tags to follow a specific format.

 ### Tags
 Tags are expected to follow the semver convention as `v1.0.0`.
-It is customizable through the `tagFormat` parameter.
+It is customizable through the `tagRegex` configuration option.

 ### Commits
 Commits are expected to follow the following convention: